alfredkam/yakojs/doc.md

 // Spark accepts multiple data sets spark().attr({
-  chart : {
                                // Width & height controls the svg view box
   width: 300,                  // Default 200
   height: 100,                 // Default 100

   /* Optional parameters */
   stroke: false                // It will disable the stroke from drawn
   line: true,                  // Override to disable the line to be drawn
   fill: true,                  // Defaults is true, override to disable fill
                                // Say if you want to only have scattered graph, you will set line & fill properties to false
   scattered: false,            // Override to enable scattered
   invert: ['y']                // Optionally if want to invert the data set

   /* Padding options for the chart */
   paddingLeft: 0,
   paddingRight: 0,
   paddingTop: 0,
-    paddingBottom: 0
+  paddingBottom: 0,
-  },
   points: set                      // Accepts an array or json obj });
 ```